12 Information Technology Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- Okta OKTA stock moved upwards by 15.8% to $108.45 during Friday's pre-market session.
-The market value of their outstanding shares is at $17.1 billion.
-As per the press release, Q1 earnings came out yesterday.
+- Borqs Technologies BRQS shares rose 29.4% to $0.22 during Friday's pre-market session.
+The market value of their outstanding shares is at $61.5 million.

-- CCC Intelligent Solutions CCCS stock increased by 5.59% to $10.0.
-The market value of their outstanding shares is at $6.1 billion.
+- Cerberus Cyber Sentinel CISO shares moved upwards by 8.15% to $5.7.
+The market value of their outstanding shares is at $710.8 million.

 Losers